mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 .. autodata:: mlflow.metrics.toxicity
    :annotation:

-Users create their own EvaluationMetric using the :py:func:`make_metric <mlflow.metrics.make_metric>` factory function
+Users create their own :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` using the :py:func:`make_metric <mlflow.metrics.make_metric>` factory function

 .. autofunction:: mlflow.metrics.make_metric

-The following "intelligent" :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` are available.
+We provide the following pre-canned "intelligent" :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>`s for evaluating text models.
 These metrics use an LLM to evaluate the quality of a model's output text.
 These factory functions help you customize the intelligent metric to your use case.

 .. autofunction:: mlflow.metrics.correctness

 .. autofunction:: mlflow.metrics.relevance

-Users can also create their own LLM based EvaluationMetric using the :py:func:`make_genai_metric <mlflow.metrics.make_genai_metric>` factory function
+Users can also create their own LLM based :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` using the :py:func:`make_genai_metric <mlflow.metrics.make_genai_metric>` factory function

 .. autofunction:: mlflow.metrics.make_genai_metric

-When using LLM based EvaluationMetrics, it is important to pass in an :py:class:`EvaluationExample <mlflow.metrics.EvaluationExample>`
+When using LLM based :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>`s, it is important to pass in an :py:class:`EvaluationExample <mlflow.metrics.EvaluationExample>`

 .. autoclass:: mlflow.metrics.EvaluationExample